BV-BRC/BV-BRC-Docs/docroot/news/2022/20221007-bv-brc-workshop-at-anl.rst

    :width: 500
    :alt: BV-BRC December Workshop at Argonne National Laboratory

+   .. role:: notice-header
+   :class: notice-header

+:notice-header:`NOTICE:`

+.. role:: notice-body
+     :class: notice-body

+:notice-body:`Dear BV-BRC users, we have reached the limit for the maximum number of in-person participants for this workshop.
+The registration is closed.
+Please subscribe to the BV-BRC mailing list or follow us on social media to learn about upcoming workshops and webinars.`

 The BV-BRC (Bacterial and Viral Bioinformatics Resource Center) team will be offering a **Bioinformatics Workshop on December 14-16, 2022, at Argonne National Laboratory** in the suburbs of Chicago, IL.
 The workshop will show researchers how to analyze and explore **antimicrobial resistance data** using the BV-BRC website, which is a merger of the two long running bacterial and viral BRC resources, PATRIC and IRD/ViPR, respectively.